 Figure3: Dance by the students expressing emotions

-D) WHICH TOPICS?

-We are evolving in this respect.
-In addition to the suggestions from faculty and students, the introduction of ATCOM (Attitudes & Communication) module by the Medical Council of India gave us quite a few extra ideas.
-Each batch of students, currently experience around 50-60 hours (increased from the initially allotted 40 hours) of HiM, spread across the different curricular stages.
-Topics are decided semester wise.
-We have now reached a stage with more topics than the available hours!
-Overall these topics can be categorized as (a) human values (b) medical ethics (c) communication skills (d) philosophy and (e) history of medicine.
-Topics for these sessions included 'Right or wrong','Art and science of death disclosure', 'Who am I', 'We are being watched', 'Curiosity for the human body' etc. Clinicians shared their experiences on themes like 'A rewarding day in my life' and 'My privileges and commitments as a doctor'.

-E) HOW TO EVALUATE?
+Figure 4: Student feedback on relevance of the topics

+Figure 5: Student feedback on willingness to attend further sessions

 Evaluation of individual students remains the biggest challenge.
-Some experts have done only course–evaluation, based on the feedback given by the students.(3) We too collect anonymous feedback in some of the individual sessions and at the end of each semester.
+Some experts have done only course–evaluation, based on the feedback given by the students.(3) We too collected anonymous feedback in some of the individual sessions and at the end of each semester.
 However, assessment of individual behavioral change has not been possible.
 Difficulties in this regard have been emphasized by others also.(4,5,6,7) Wershof SA, et al specifically mention that efforts have been taken to quantify the impact of MH course, however, subjective outcomes like increased empathy, professionalism and self-care are difficult to measure.(5) Shankar PR, writing on the medical humanities (MH) courses in India, wrote that measuring the long-term impact of MH is challenging and may be difficult.
-He has suggested some pattern be applied to small group to find out short term impact in another article, but that too would be difficult and time consuming.(6) Bleakley A, in his book with a chapter titled‘ Evaluating the impact of Medical Humanities provision’ has discussed various issues in the evaluation.(7) In one article, he mentions that it may be akin to measuring the immeasurable.(8)We too realized that the evaluation is difficult, but hope to evolve to some degree in this aspect as well, in the future.
+He has suggested some pattern be applied to small group to find out short term impact but that it too would be difficult and time consuming.(6) Bleakley A, in his book with a chapter titled‘ Evaluating the impact of Medical Humanities provision’ has discussed various issues in the evaluation.(7) In one article, he mentions that it may be akin to measuring the immeasurable.(8)We too realized that the evaluation is difficult, but hope to evolve to some degree in this aspect as well, in the future.

-Following are some of the findings from the term ending feedback analysis on the course.

 Figure 4: Student feedback on relevance of the topics